 Understanding the Poll

-Sense about Science and Lloyd’s Register Foundation are working with many of them to understand their needs.
+All over the world there are people working to help their communities understand and respond to risks, assessing benefits and trade-offs within their own context.
+Sense about Science and Lloyd’s Register Foundation are working with many of them to understand and support their needs, including via the Risk Know-How framework.
 We sought their help to create this guidance for understanding the World Risk Poll.

-Representativeness makes it possible to compare countries and groups.
+Representativeness makes it possible to compare countries and demographic groups.
 A sample of 1,000 per country includes enough people of middle-income level, for example, to be confident their views are representative and can be compared with the same group in another country.
 But only some comparisons are possible.

-II.
 Using the World Risk Poll results to think about risk in different communities

 The fishermen in our community in Bangladesh will go out sea fishing even with a cyclone or a storm approaching, because the risk of not catching fish and not being able to eat feels more present.